-- Check hoses for signs of deterioration, especially the sea water hoses. - Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the livewell after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.
+- Check hoses for signs of deterioration, especially the sea water hoses. - Remove and clean the washdown pump sea water strainer as needed.
+Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the fishbox and livewell after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.